Last updated on March 19, 2021, with the most recent 2020 market data available.

-Cline recently published the results of a special industry Summer of 2020 survey.
+In 2020, Cline published the results of a special industry survey.

-I always suspected those dive industry participants answering William’s surveys are likely to be part of the more successful and professional dive operations, making Cline’s survey results on the optimistic side of things.
-We see it at play here, once again.
+I always suspected the dive industry participants answering William’s surveys to likely be among the more successful and professional dive operations, making Cline’s survey results on the optimistic side of things.

-Otherwise, in October 2020, Cline published the results of a ‘sentiment’ study conducted in August and September of this year.
+Otherwise, in October 2020, Cline published the results of a ‘sentiment’ study conducted in August and September of 2020.

 “We as an industry are massively changing and it started well before this current global pandemic.
 We are seeing shifts in training, dive vacation habits and gear purchasing patterns that all point to seismic shift in our dive consumer base.” ~William Cline

 Issues raised by surveyed scuba diving professionals were not new.
 They have only been amplified during the coronavirus pandemic.
 We are discussing these results here: “The Scuba Diving Industry in October 2020: A Sentiment Study”.